gienyne/Industrial_edge_gateway/CONTRIBUTING.md

 ## Commit Convention

-Use small and meaningful commits.
+Use of small and meaningful commits.

 Examples: